Editorial Guidelines

 • Buy a vehicle (car, truck, or boat).

-Do not use periods after acronyms or broadcasting stations.
+Do not use periods after acronyms or broadcasting stations, unless used at the end of a sentence.

 • NAACP, AFL-CIO, NASA